About

 Griffin Halpin

 Griffin is passionate about accessibility and equity, practicing attention to detail.
-He works behind the scenes helping us with our grant writing and is proud to represent our local youth.
+She works behind the scenes helping us with our grant writing and is proud to represent our local youth.

 Lil has lived on Vancouver Island their entire life and in Courtenay for 11 years.